-You will need a lawyer’s help in cases about severe or permanent injuries to ensure you will get the full amount of your claims and benefits.
+You will need a lawyer’s help in cases of severe or permanent injuries to ensure you will get the full amount of your claims and benefits.

-If you suffer from a knee injury at work in Raleigh, you need to know your rights and how you can best deal with your North Carolina employer or insurance company.
+If you suffer from a knee injury at work, you need to know your rights and how you can best deal with your North Carolina employer or insurance company.